 All staff must acknowledge on the HR portal to confirm they have read, understood and agree to comply with this policy.
-Where clarification is needed on any aspect of this document, this should be sought from the Headteacher.

 Professional Behaviour and Conduct

 All staff are expected to demonstrate consistently high standards of personal and professional conduct.

 All staff must uphold public trust in their professional position and maintain high standards of ethics and behaviour, within and outside school, by: